“William” & Its Other Names From Around The World

 By Sarah Angela Almaden

-I once knew a person called William.
-And then he went by Billy.
+I once knew a person called William, and then he went by Billy.
 That really confused me because William and Billy sounded very different to my ears.
-So, one day I asked why go by Billy when you are called William.
-Then he explained that a person called William can also go by Billy or Billie or even Willie.
+One day I asked why, and he explained that a person called William can also go by Billy, Billie, or even Willie.
 That’s when I realized that William is one of those names with very playful nicknames.

 • French: Guillaume